CyLuGh/MultiDimensionsHierarchies/README.md

 [![NuGet](https://raw.githubusercontent.com/NuGet/Media/main/Images/MainLogo/32x32/nuget_32.png)](https://www.nuget.org/packages/MultiDimensionsHierarchies/) [![CodeQL](https://github.com/CyLuGh/MultiDimensionsHierarchies/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/CyLuGh/MultiDimensionsHierarchies/actions/workflows/codeql-analysis.yml) [![CodeFactor](https://www.codefactor.io/repository/github/cylugh/multidimensionshierarchies/badge)](https://www.codefactor.io/repository/github/cylugh/multidimensionshierarchies)

 It is quite easy to do some aggregates along a single hierarchy through recursive methods.
 It is still easy enough with two hierarchies.
 But what happens when there are *n* hierarchies to iterate through?
-This library tries to bring an easy answer to this problem, even if it has some limitations: this won't replace a true data cube solution.
+This library tries to bring an answer to this problem, even if it has some limitations: this won't replace a true data cube solution.

+The library can also keep track of data contribution, which may then be used to compute extra information, such as primary confidentiality.

+*This library is still a work in progress, even if already used in several working applications.
+The results are correct but there's always room for improvements.
+A cleanup might occur soon, as it could make sense keeping around slower methods, but the API shouldn't change.*

 ## Dimensions